tioui/Eiffel_Game2/README.md

 A Game library for ISE Eiffel.
 This is a library for game developping with the Eiffel Language.
 The library is made for the IDE EiffelStudio.

-The library is compatible with Linux, MAC OS X, Windows, GP2X Wiz and GPH Caanoo.
+The library is compatible with Linux, MAC OS X, Windows, GP2X Wiz and Caanoo.

 The library is under LGPL v3.0 licence.